ihmcrobotics/ihmc-video-codecs/README.md

 ## Compile native code

 For your convenience compiled libraries are placed in the resources directory.
-It's only necessary to compile native code if you want to change native code or port to different platforms.
+Compiled libraries are available for
+- Windows (64 bit) (You might need to install [Microsoft Visual C++ Redistributable for Visual Studio 2017](https://go.microsoft.com/fwlink/?LinkId=746572])
+- Mac OS X (64 bit)
+- Linux (64 bit)

+If you want to use this library on another platform, you have to compile it yourself.
+Follow the instructions most appropriatly for your platform.

 ### Dependencies
 - LibYUV git #d0ed025447622c570a76bcf2ac88c30209c780a0